 Representation: The BCA acts as the voice of the town on matters that come up at the State level.
 For instance, the BCAs of the towns in a legislative district may vote to have a legislative district of two representative become two single-rep districts, within the scope of the law.

-Justices of the Peace are elected locally, but are actually count officers.
+*Justices of the Peace are elected locally, but are actually county officers.
 The number of positions in a town is determined by population.
 Huntington has seven JPs.
-The political position is elected for two years during a General Election, held in November.
+The political position is elected for two years during a General Election, held in November (November 6, 2018).
 Candidates are chosen either at the Party caucus or by Party Committee.
 Independent candidates must get signatures on a petition in order to appear on the ballot; the State of Vermont determines the deadline for petitions for Independent candidates.

 Justices of the Peace